startupsonoma/startupsonoma.github.io/index.md

 layout: home
 ---

-Startup Sonoma County provides a productive and dynamic environment to help Sonoma county technology startups and entrepreneurs achieve success faster, and more consistently, than they may otherwise accomplish alone.
-With a physical space and a  culture of sharing knowledge, skills, and resources, North Bay entrepreneurs will find it easier to innovate and invest in the success of Sonoma county.
+Startup Sonoma County provides a modern, fully-operational environment for local entrepreneurs to work together, incubate, and accelerate their businesses.
+Our state-of-the-art office space offers a low-investment opportunity for outstanding Sonoma County professionals to network, collaborate, and evolve their business ideas.
+Our wide-reaching advisory network facilitates and fosters rapid development through mentorship, thought-leadership, and strategic socialization.
+In turn, our community-wide partnerships serve local business and retain top-talent in Sonoma county by resourcing and advocating for the local business community.

 ## Upcoming Events